The World Factbook: Copyright

-The Factbook is in the public domain and may be redistributed in part or in whole without need for permission, although the CIA requests that the Factbook be cited if used.
+As a work of the US government, the Factbook is in the public domain and can be redistributed in part or in whole without need for permission, although the CIA requested that the Factbook be cited if used.
 Copying the official seal of the CIA without permission is prohibited by the US federal Central Intelligence Agency Act of 1949.

 Frequency of updates and availability

-Before November 2001, The World Factbook website was updated yearly; from 2004 to 2010 it was updated every two weeks; since 2010 it has been updated weekly.
-Generally, information currently available as of January 1 of the current year is used in preparing the Factbook.
+Before November 2001, The World Factbook website was updated yearly; from 2004 to 2010 it was updated every two weeks; From 2010 to 2026 it was updated weekly.
+Generally, information available as of January 1 of the current year was used in preparing the Factbook.
+Following efforts by CIA director John Ratcliffe to "end programs that don't advance the agency's core missions", the Factbook was discontinued on February 4, 2026, with all pages on its website made inaccessible.
+No reason was given for the discontinuation.

 Government edition

 The first classified edition of Factbook was published in August 1962, and the first unclassified version in June 1971.
 The World Factbook was first available to the public in print in 1975.
-Until 2008 the CIA printed the Factbook; from then it has been printed by the Government Printing Office following a CIA decision to "focus Factbook resources" on the online edition.
+Until 2008 the CIA printed the Factbook; from then until its discontinuation it was printed by the Government Printing Office following a CIA decision to "focus Factbook resources" on the online edition.
 In 2017, the printed book was officially discontinued.
-The Factbook has been available via the World Wide Web since October 1994, receiving about six million visits per month in 2006; it can also be downloaded.
-The official printed version is sold by the Government Printing Office and National Technical Information Service.
+The Factbook was made available via the World Wide Web beginning October 1994, receiving about six million visits per month in 2006; it was also available for download.
+The official printed version was sold by the Government Printing Office and National Technical Information Service.
 In past years, the Factbook was available on CD-ROM, microfiche, magnetic tape, and floppy disk.

 Reprints and older editions online

 Many Internet sites use information and images from the CIA World Factbook.
 Several publishers, including Grand River Books, Potomac Books (formerly known as Brassey's Inc.), and Skyhorse Publishing have published the Factbook in recent years.
-Older editions since 2000 may be downloaded (but not browsed) from the Factbook Web site.
+Older editions since 2000 were available for download (but not browsing) from the Factbook website until 2026 and can be found in print or online archives.